mliew21396/remote-work/week-2/gps1-1/README.md

 # GPS 1.1 Git work flow and branching

 ## Learning Competencies
+- Use git from the terminal
+- Fork and clone a repository
+- Add and commit messages
-- Establish a git workflow
+- Outline a git workflow
+- Submit and review a pull request
 - Explain what a git branch is and its purpose
-- Demonstrate the ability to research for debugging or to better understand concepts
+- Merge branches together
+- Resolve a merge conflict

 ## Summary